 Chinese Affinity Living

-There are several communities throughout the Bay Area offering Chinese affinity living for residents, including East Bay Assisted Living, The Fook Hong Care Homes and the Merced Communities.
+If you live in the Bay Area, you'll find that there are several assisted living communities near you offering Chinese affinity living for residents, including East Bay Assisted Living, The Fook Hong Care Homes and the Merced Communities.
 To learn more, check out this article on Seniorly.

 Japanese Affinity Living